Travel Nurse Assignments: Live Like a Local – Pueblo, CO!

 There are a couple of fun day trips you can take from Pueblo.
 Great Sand Dunes National Park is only 2 hours from Pueblo and is well worth a visit.
 The sand dunes are the tallest in North America and make for a dramatic landscape with the surrounding snow-capped mountains.
 There are countless activities to enjoy at the dunes including hiking, stargazing, and sandboarding!
 You can rent sandboards or sand sleds at nearby retail shops, and there are acres of terrain to explore!

-Furthermore, you can visit the hot springs in the mountain towns of Salida and Buena Vista.
+Furthermore, travel nurses can visit the hot springs in the mountain towns of Salida and Buena Vista.
 Salida is 2 hours from Pueblo, and Buena Vista is 2.5 hours.
 There are three public hot springs between Salida and Buena Vista, and you can stay overnight at the Mount Princeton and Cottonwood Hot Springs resorts.
 The Salida Hot Springs Aquatic Center is one of the largest indoor hot springs in the country.
 They have a six-lane lap pool and a leisure pool, which is naturally heated to a temperature of 97-100 degrees.

 Restaurants and Nightlife

-Pueblo has an eclectic array of bars and restaurants that are guaranteed to satisfy any appetite!
+Pueblo has an eclectic array of bars and restaurants guaranteed to satisfy any appetite!
 The city has delicious Mexican food, and one of the best places to go is Lobo’s Tacos and Tequila near the Colorado State University-Pueblo campus.
 They have a full bar with plenty of tequila options, and reasonably priced food.
 In addition, there are fantastic bars and restaurants in the Riverwalk area.
 Check out Angelo’s Pizza for yummy New York-style pizza, or try the Clink Lounge or Brues Alehouse for cocktails and craft beer!